On Geometry-Enhanced Parameter-Efficient Fine-Tuning for 3D Scene Segmentation: Experiments

 \section{Experiments}

-We present the results of our proposed \method on semantic segmentation of large-scale 3D scene datasets and experiment with both self-supervised pre-trained backbone, Sonata~\cite{sonata}, and another one, PTv3-PPT~\cite{ppt}, for investigation.
-We also provide ablation studies to better reveal the detailed effects of different components.
+We present the results of our proposed \method on semantic segmentation of large-scale 3D scene datasets and experiment with both self-supervised pre-trained backbone, Sonata~\cite{sonata}, and supervised pretrained one, PTv3-PPT~\cite{ppt}, for investigation\footnote{ For more generalization and comparisons in other settings, such as convolutional model and 3D shape analysis, please refer to the supplementary \cref{sec:supp_exp}. }.
+We also provide ablation studies to reveal the detailed effects of different components better.